 Participation means that an app is enrolled in the Marketplace Bug Bounty Program and is explicitly defined as a target in the program scope.
 Each hosting option of an app is considered a unique target.

-When an app is removed from program scope or if submissions are paused, it will no longer qualify for the trust signal.
+When an app is removed from program scope or when a program is paused, it will no longer qualify for the security badge.

 |This requirement ensures that you’ve authorized external researchers to test your apps for vulnerabilities, as well as committed to remediate security flaws in your apps.|